To qualify for the 2022 Adoption Credit, the following must be true:

 - Your filing status is single, head of household, qualifying widow(er), or married filing jointly.
-Exception: The Married Filing Separate status may be used:
+Exception: The Married Filing Separate status may be used if:

-- If you are claiming a carryforward amount and you filed a joint return in the year the original credit was claimed
+- You are claiming a carryforward amount and you filed a joint return in the year the original credit was claimed

-- Both 2 and 3 (below) are true and you lived apart from your spouse for the last 6 months of 2020, the child lived with you for more than half of the 2020 tax year, and you provided more than half the cost of keeping up your home.
+- Both 2 and 3 (below) are true and you lived apart from your spouse for the last 6 months of the tax year, the child lived with you for more than half of the tax year, and you provided more than half the cost of keeping up your home.

 - You are able to provide the information required about the child.
 These include the name, year of birth, child's identifying number and the date the adoption became final.
 The identifying number can be a social security number, the adoption taxpayer identification number or an individual tax identification number.
 If the child does not have an identifying number, you can apply for a number using Form SS-5 (Social Security Number), Form W-7A (US Citizen or resident alien that cannot get a SSN) or form W-7 (Not a US Citizen or resident alien).

 The maximum credit amount for 2021 is $14,440, which increases to $14,890 in 2022, per child.
 The credit is nonrefundable, which means it's limited to your tax liability for the year.
 However, the credit can be carried forward for up to five years.

 Is there an income limitation?

 For tax year 2022, the MAGI phaseout begins at $223,410 and ends at $263,410.

 For tax year 2021, the MAGI phaseout begins at $216,660 and ends at $256,660..